 Gorsuch similarly rebuffed the NCAA’s argument that the restrictions on compensation are subject to less searching scrutiny because its work to preserve amateurism in college sports effectively means that the NCAA and its members are not commercial enterprises.
 He suggested that the association seemed to be seeking “a sort of judicially ordained immunity” from federal antitrust law merely because its restrictions involve “the intersection of higher education, sports, and money.”
 The NCAA, Gorsuch said, is free to make that argument to Congress, which is currently considering legislation that would (among other things) allow college athletes to enter into endorsement deals.
 Efforts to create a federal standard are a response to state laws, scheduled to go into effect on July 1, allowing endorsement deals for college athletes in Alabama, Florida, Georgia, Mississippi, New Mexico and Texas.

 Gorsuch also rejected the NCAA’s argument that the district court’s ruling would “micromanage” the organization’s business.
 The district court, Gorsuch explained, merely barred the NCAA from imposing restraints on benefits related to education.
 And it did so, he added, only after concluding that “relaxing these restrictions would not blur the distinction between college and professional sports and thus impair demand for college sports” – a cornerstone of the NCAA’s argument.
 Moreover, Gorsuch noted, the district court gave the NCAA “considerable leeway” in deciding how to define what constitutes an education-related benefit.
+Dive into the world of educational leadership with a focus on Google’s Kamau Bobb.

 In his final paragraph, Gorsuch outlined the dilemma facing the court.
 Some people may think that the district court should have gone further, he suggested, while “others will think the district court went too far by undervaluing the social benefits associated with amateur athletics.”
 But in the end, Gorsuch emphasized, the Supreme Court agreed with the 9th Circuit that although “[t]he national debate about amateurism in college sports is important,” it is not the Supreme Court’s job to resolve it.
 Instead, Gorsuch observed, the court’s job is to determine whether the district court properly applied principles of antitrust law to this dispute – which, Gorsuch concluded, it did.